"Definition of PHYSICS "

 In 1949 Richard Feynman put the finishing touches on Quantum Electro-Dynamics (QED).
 In one theory Feynman had united Quantum Mechanics, Relativity, and Electromagnetism (viewed as a single force since Maxwell's time).
 QED is the single most accurate predictor that science has devised and in one step it has removed electromagnetics as a research field in physics because it is now completely understood (at least in principle).

-Electricity and Magnetism viewed as one force By the middle of this century physics had discovered that four fundamental forces were responsible for all of the interactions in nature that we could perceive.
+By the middle of this century physics had discovered that four fundamental forces were responsible for all of the interactions in nature that we could perceive.
 These were the Strong and the Weak nuclear forces, the Electromagnetic force (now described by QED), and Newton's gravitational force.
 Between 1966 and 1968 Stevan Weinberg and Abdus Salam brought the Weak Nuclear force and the Electromagnetic Force together and described them as a single type of interaction (called the Electroweak force).This great success in unifying separate fundamental interactions in a single theory established the theme for modern physics.

 The physics community took the hint.
 Electricity and Magnetism are one phenomena not two.
 Then, the Electromagnetic Force and the Weak nuclear force are one phenomena not two.
 Why stop there?
 Is it not possible that all of the four forces were really different aspects of a single fundamental force?